 Vegetation Removal Permit Application

 What is vegetation removal?
 For the purposes of AEP, this refers primarily to removing trees from your lot.
 It can be for a variety of reasons, but the main reason is to get rid of trees blocking your view of the lake.

-Although the vast majority of the time working with AEP goes smoothly, it's possible you may run into problems, or even feel as is AEP is not being reasonable.
+Although the vast majority of the time working with AEP goes smoothly, it's possible you may run into problems, or even feel as if AEP is not being reasonable.

 Fortunately there are solutions.
 There is an ex-AEP employee we know who works on behalf of Smith Mountain Lake property owners when they run into problems with AEP.
 She knows all of the inner workings of the company, and has valuable contacts and influence there.
 Of course she charges a fee for this service ($400 is a typical expense), but she has a record of great success in resolving issues with AEP that at first seemed highly problematic.

 Although for privacy reasons we cannot disclose her name or contact information on this page, we are happy to refer you to her privately.
-Please use our Contact Us button on our home page, and we will forward you her contact information at your request.
+Please Contact Us, and we will forward you her contact information at your request.